jafowler85/jafowler85.github.io/README.md

 # jafowler85.github.io
-This is my personal blogsite that I use to experiment while I am learning the ins and outs of web design/development.
-Updated posts amd major changes will be documented here.
+This is my personal blogsite that I will use to experiment while I am learning the ins and outs of web design/development.
+Updated posts and major changes will be documented here.

-11/07/17: updated font familes on CSS, adding a new font for my header-title and changing the font for the body and header nav as well.
+11/07/17: updated font families on CSS, adding a new font for my header-title and changing the font for the body and header nav as well.

 10/29/17: updated index, about, and project pages with new <header> and <footer> tags. updated CSS. added Social Media links with buttons